 1. Don't Forget to Include All Income Sources – As you estimate your tax burden, make sure that you include revenue from interest, capital gains, dividends, royalties, and any other sources.
 Note that estimated tax also is used to pay self-employment taxes (and the alternative minimum tax if it applies to you).

 2. Know the Due Dates – Quarterly tax payments for the tax year are generally due on the 15th of April for income received during January-March, the 15th of June for income received during April-May, the 15th of September for income received during June-August, and the 15th of January for the income received during September-December of the previous year.
 When those days fall on a federal holiday or a weekend, the deadline is moved up to the next business day.
 Payments sent by mail must be postmarked by the appropriate due date to avoid penalties.
+The IRS and Treasury Department have extended the 2020 tax filing deadline from April 15 to July 15, due to the COVID-19 pandemic.
+In the interest of safety and to curb the spread of the coronavirus, all Taxpayer Assistance Centers have been closed temporarily and face-to-face IRS services have been suspended until further notice.
+See the IRS Coronavirus Tax Relief page for the latest updates.

 3. Use Safe Harbor Payments – You can insulate yourself from underpayment penalties by making safe harbor payments of at least 100% of your previous year's tax if you made less than $150,000 (married filing jointly), and 110% of your previous year's tax if your income was $150,000 or greater.
 You may still owe taxes at the end of the year, but you won't owe penalties.